ee-leaf

 Thinking ahead

-Wherever you live, there are always steps you can take to prepare for next year’s gardening season.
+Wherever you live, there are always steps you can take in preparing your vegetable garden for winter–and next year’s gardening season.
 Taken now, these steps will not only help your spring and summer run more smoothly, they can also improve your yields over the long term.

 Responses (5)